Paul and Empire – Romans 13:1-7

 Who is the Wretched Man? – Romans 7:24

-When Paul talks about the struggle to do what the Law requires in Romans 7, is he reflecting his own experience as a Jew?
+When Paul talks about the struggle to do what the Law requires in Romans 7, is he reflecting on his own experience as a Jew?
 Alternatively, Paul may be speaking of his post-conversion struggle with sin.
-It is even possible that Paul speaking hypothetically, not using his own experience as a guide at all.
+It is even possible that Paul is speaking hypothetically, not using his own experience as a guide.
+Who is the Wretched Man in Romasn 7:24?

 Cranfield (Romans 1:344) lists seven possible interpretations of the “I” in chapter 7:14-25:

-1. That it is autobiographical, Paul is describing his own present Christian experience.
+1. It is autobiographical; Paul is describing his own present Christian experience.

-2. That it is autobiographical, Paul is describing his own past Christian experience.
+2. It is autobiographical; Paul is describing his own past Christian experience.

-3. That it is autobiographical, Paul is describing his own pre-conversion experience in the light of his current Christian faith.
+3. It is autobiographical; Paul is describing his own pre-conversion experience in the light of his current Christian faith.

-4. That it presents the experience of a non-Christian Jew, as seen by himself.
+4. It presents the experience of a non-Christian Jew, as seen by himself.

-5. That it presents the experience of a non-Christian Jew, as seen through Christian eyes.
+5. It presents the experience of a non-Christian Jew as seen through Christian eyes.

-6. That it presents the experience of a Christian who is living at the level of the Christian life which can be left behind, who is trying to fight the battle on his own strength.
+6. It presents the experience of a Christian who is living at the level of the Christian life that can be left behind, who is trying to fight the battle on his own strength.

-7. That it presents the experience of a Christians generally, including the very best and mature.
+7. It presents the experience of Christians generally, including the very best and mature.

 Cranfield sets aside the second possibility as impossible in the light of Philippians 3:6b and Gal 1:14.
-The fourth possibility is rejected because it is contrary to the view of the Jewish “self-complacency” described in chapter 2.
-The use of the present tense tends to argue against the second and third option.
-The present tense to too sustained throughout the section for this to be an historical present for vividness.
+The fourth possibility is rejected because it contradicts the view of the Jewish “self-complacency” described in chapter 2.
+The use of the present tense tends to argue against the second and third options.
+The present tense is too sustained throughout the section for this to be a historical present for vividness.
 The order of the sentences argues against 2-6.
-If verse 24 is the cry of an unsaved man, then all of the preceding material ought to be before salvation as well.
+If verse 24 is the cry of an unsaved man, then all of the preceding material should also be before salvation.

 The Wretched Man